lixingcong/dnsmasq-regex/README.md

 # Clone the repo
 git clone https://github.com/lixingcong/dnsmasq-regex
 cd dnsmasq-regex

+# update the sub-module 'dnsmasq' to latest version
+# only update when a newer version is released
 bash ./update_submodule.sh

 # build it
-make -j2
+make

 # Run the binary
 ./dnsmasq/src/dnsmasq --version
 ```

-Tips: If you do not need the patch of ipset, just remove if from directory and build again.
+Tips: If you do not need the patch of ipset, just remove the file "patches/002-regex-ipset.patch" and build from source again.

 ## Config file example